MonetDBSolutions/tpch-scripts/README.md

 1. exec. time of this query
 1. deviation of this exec. time from its base exec. time
 1. percentage of the deviation of compared to its base exec. time

-As an example, in the following command:
+1. has the query performance degradated?
+0: normality, 1: degradation

+Example usage:

+To use this script, one basically need to conduct the following three steps.

+First, use the `tpch_build.sh` script in the root directory of this repository to generate and load a TPC-H dataset, e.g.:
+    ./tpch_build.sh -s 1 -f /<path>/<to>/tpch

+Second, start the just created database (this command can be copy-pasted from the final output of the `tpch_build.sh` script, or acquired later from this script using it `-d` option.
+For more information, see the help message of this script.):
+    mserver5 --dbpath=/<path>/<to>/tpch/SF-1 --set monet_vault_key=/<path>/<to>/tpch/SF-1/.vaultkey

+Finally, start the performance monitoring:

     ./perf_monitor.py -i 10 -p 5 -d 30 -t 0.5 SF-1

+where the options mean:
-* `-i 10`: execute the queries 10 times (i.e. ) to obtain the baseline performance
+* `-i 10`: execute the queries 10 times to obtain the baseline performance
 *  `-p 5`: collect 5 performance degradations before printing a warning
 * `-d 30`: run the performance monitoring for 30 seconds (excl. the initiation time)
 * `-t 0.5`: regard execution time increases of larger than 50% as performance degradations